After a Year of COVID-19 Delayed Important Preventive Care, Oncologists Remind America: Time to Get Cancer Screenings Back on Track

 COA is a non-profit organization dedicated to advocating for community oncology practices and, most importantly, the patients they serve.
 COA is the only organization dedicated solely to community oncology where the majority of Americans with cancer are treated.
 The mission of COA is to ensure that cancer patients receive quality, affordable, and accessible cancer care in their own communities.
 More than 1.5 million people in the United States are diagnosed with cancer each year and deaths from the disease have been steadily declining due to earlier detection, diagnosis, and treatment.
 Learn more at www.CommunityOncology.org.
 Follow COA on Twitter at www.twitter.com/oncologyCOA or on Facebook at www.facebook.com/CommunityOncologyAlliance.

 Founded in 1944, CancerCare is the leading national organization providing free, professional support services and information to help people manage the emotional, practical and financial challenges of cancer.
-Our comprehensive services include case management, counseling and support groups over the phone, online and in-person, educational workshops, publications and financial and co-payment assistance.
+Our comprehensive services include resource navigation, counseling and support groups over the phone, online and in-person, educational workshops, publications and financial and co-payment assistance.
 All CancerCare services are provided by master’s-prepared oncology social workers and world-leading cancer experts.
 To learn more, visit www.cancercare.org or call 800-813-HOPE (4673).